Our Team

 I was born and raised in Russia.
 I came to the United States in 2006 as a biophysics graduate student at the University of Illinois in Urbana, IL and then continued my studies in Biophysics at Stanford.
 I graduated from Stanford University with the Master's Degree in Chemistry.

-We are raising three children.
-When I first found a Montessori school for my oldest child, I was immediately drawn to its learning environment and the respectful and caring attitude of the teachers.
 I began to learn more about the Montessori philosophy and quickly realized that it was something that I wanted to be a part of.
 In order to share my enthusiasm for Montessori education with others, I organized courses for parents in the Stanford Community to discuss how the Montessori method could support their children's needs and prepare them for the future.

-In 2019, I graduated with the Association Montessori Internationale (AMI) diploma, which is recognized around the world as a mark of excellence in Montessori education and prepared me to work with children between the ages of three and six.
-I then joined the Guidepost Montessori school at Palo Alto as a toddler guide, where I also led parent education series.
 After the outbreak of the pandemic in 2020, I decided to homeschool my own children and founded the Sequoia Montessori school.
-In May 2023 I finished my MACTE training to become a certified 6-12 elementary guide and now I am guiding a mixed-age class of 14 children.
-Our home-based school is a unique space where homeschooling is combined with a private school type of organization, allowing for flexibility and freedom for the children to make their own discoveries.
+In May 2023, I finished my MACTE training to become a certified 6-12 elementary guide and now I am guiding a mixed-age class of 14 children.
+Our home-based school is a unique space where homeschooling is combined with a private school structure, allowing for flexibility and freedom for the children to make their own discoveries.

 Vilena Tsurankova